-- 69.1 All full time employees covered by the Agreement will have an additional one (1) day of paid annual leave of 7.6 hours (paid on a prorata basis for part-time employees) to be taken during the Christmas/New Year period. - 69.2 Employees who work during the Christmas/New Year period should take the Christmas Leave Day on the next available leave day. - 69.3 The Christmas Leave Day will be accessible to employees in November each year.
+- 70.1 All full time employees covered by the Agreement will have an additional one (1) day of paid annual leave of 7.6 hours (paid on a prorata basis for part-time employees) to be taken during the Christmas/New Year period. - 70.2 Employees who work during the Christmas/New Year period should take the Christmas Leave Day on the next available leave day. - 70.3 The Christmas Leave Day will be accessible to employees in November each year.

-70 Public Holidays
+71. Public Holidays

-- 70.1 All employees will be entitled to be absent for a standard day without any deduction of pay for any day prescribed as a public holiday by the Holidays Act 1910 (SA) (as amended). - 70.2 Where a public holiday occurs on a regularly rostered non-work day for any Library employee, such employee shall be entitled to an additional day's leave in lieu of such public holiday provided that such employee is: - 70.2.1 Regularly rostered to work over six or seven days per week; and - 70.2.2 Full-time or part-time employees who are regularly rostered to work five (5) days. - 70.3 Additional day's in lieu for part-time staff will be calculated as one fifth of their regular total weekly hours. - 70.4 The taking of the additional day's leave will be taken at an agreed mutually convenient time.
+- 71.1 All employees will be entitled to be absent for a standard day without any deduction of pay for any day prescribed as a public holiday by the Holidays Act 1910 (SA) (as amended). - 71.2 Where a public holiday occurs on a regularly rostered non-work day for any Library employee, such employee shall be entitled to an additional day's leave in lieu of such public holiday provided that such employee is: - 71.2.1 Regularly rostered to work over six or seven days per week; and - 71.2.2 Full-time or part-time employees who are regularly rostered to work five (5) days.

+- 71.3 Additional days in lieu for part-time employees will be calculated as one fifth of their regular total weekly hours. - 71.4 The taking of the additional day's leave will be taken at an agreed mutually convenient time.